 If you do not wish your child to take part in clergy assemblies then please speak to the Headteacher.
 Parents have the legal right to withdraw their children from RE and Collective Worship.
 Parents are invited to join us in our worship at special times and when their child becomes ‘Star of the Week’.

 Speaking and Listening

 The teaching phonics, especially in Foundation and Key Stage One, is given high priority in our school. as seen in our excellent results at the end of year 1.
 We do not just use one scheme but draw on different approaches to the benefit of our children.
-Jolly Phonics, Letters and Sounds are both used with resources from online providers.
+Read, Write Inc, Jolly Phonics and Letters and Sounds are all used with resources from online providers.

 Our objective is to produce pupils who read with understanding and who will therefore be able to use their skills for both pleasure and information.
 We achieve this through the teaching phonics and reading skills.
 As the children progress with their reading we concentrate on their understanding and comprehension of the text.

 All children are given a reading diary and we would stress that parental support is vital not only in the early years of reading but throughout their primary schooling.
 Sharing a book with your child on a regular basis can make an enormous difference to both progress and interest.

 Throughout the school, staff regularly listen to children read which may be individually or as part of a small, graded guided reading group.
 As the children progress through the school this pattern continues.
 We are very luck to be supported by a team of volunteer readers.
 Small group, large group and whole class book discussion form a regular part of our literacy teaching.
 Children engage in many tasks within guided reading sessions.

 Writing develops alongside reading from the beginning and is taught through ‘Talk for Writing’.
 Children are taught the sounds of letters from when they enter school and are encouraged to write independently.
 This forms the basis for future development in a range of writing styles.